owisqari/TuwaiqBoard-Client/README.md

 ## TuwaiqBoard is licensed under the MIT License.
 Credits

-TuwaiqBoard was created by [owis bukhari, arwaa alharbi].
+TuwaiqBoard was created by owis bukhari.
 Thank you for using TuwaiqBoard!